IFT-Software/Helpful-Resources/README.md

 # Helpful-Resources
-Resources that was read/used by our developers.
+Resources that were read/used by our developers.

 ## Full Stack Development